j4sag/ccwp/README.md

 ### Hello there!

 Welcome to this repository.
-This is a repo where I upload my C implementations of the Python programs in Cracking Codes With Python (https://inventwithpython.com/cracking/).
+This repo is where I upload my C and/or Kotlin(cli compiled) implementations of the Python programs in Cracking Codes With Python (https://inventwithpython.com/cracking/).

-I'm not a C professional by any means (I'm actually try to learn C through this), and my codes uploaded here are not meant to be taken seriously.
+I'm not a C or Kotlin professional by any means, and my codes uploaded here are not meant to be taken seriously.

-After all, this is...
+Because at the end of the day, this is all...

 -- Just 4 S#!+$ And Giggles